 Status: A pile of 10 discs with disc 6 at the top in square A, a pile of 5 discs with disc 1 at the top in square B and squares C, D, E and F vacant.

 The following figure shows the status.

 Answer is easy.
 I have to use the vacant squares to remove the next group of discs from the main pile to reduce its number of discs further.
-And I will go on to act this way till I expose the disc 15.
+And I will do this way till I expose the disc 15.

 I have formed the first part of my main strategy.

 I will make small piles of discs in the empty squares one by one thus exposing disc 15 for transferring it to square F.